spectrocloud/librarium/docs/docs-content/clusters/cluster-management/taints.md

    :::info

-   When using packs or Helm charts, tolerations can only be specified if they are exposed in the `values.yaml` file.
+   When using packs or Helm charts, tolerations can only be specified if they are exposed for configuration in the `values.yaml` file.

    :::